Encyclopedia

 Abydosaurus

-Abydosaurus (/”uh-BY-doh-SAWR-us”/; “Abydos lizard”) is a genus of sauropod dinosaur that lived during the Early Cretaceous period, about 105 million years ago.
+Abydosaurus Abydosaurus (/”uh-BY-doh-SAWR-us”/; “Abydos lizard”) is a genus of sauropod dinosaur that lived during the Early Cretaceous period, about 105 million years ago.
 Its fossils were discovered in Utah, in the United States.
 The name Abydosaurus refers to Abydos, an ancient Egyptian city.
-In Egyptian mythology, Abydos was the burial place of the head and neck
+In Egyptian mythology, Abydos was the burial place of the head and

 Abydosaurus Read Post »